-Lorna Moran (Chairman, NRG) is Chair of the Fundraising Board for Maggie’s North East, and also sits on the England and Wales Board of Chairs.
+Lorna Moran (former Chairman, NRG) is Chair of the Fundraising Board for Maggie’s North East, and also sits on the England and Wales Board of Chairs.

 The initial campaign to fund the build of the Maggie’s Centre at the Freeman Hospital in Newcastle raised a total of £3.2 million, and Lorna has worked to support the recruitment of various senior positions, donating her services and those of NRG free of charge.